thrawn01/starwars-countdown/README.md

 This is the code that runs http://starwars-countdown.com

-# How can I run it?
+# How do I build it?
 ```
 $ cd $GOPATH/src
 $ git clone github.com/thrawn01/starwars-countdown.git